 Those wanting to travel with ease and comfort to Iceland's best sights should not miss this winter package.
 This trip includes all your accommodation, transportation, and visits to incredible natural attractions with a knowledgeable guide.
 You only need to show up and get ready to have the time of your life in Iceland.

-With this winter package, you'll not only get to relax in the Blue Lagoon Spa and visit the famous Golden Circle, but you'll also journey down to the South Coast, as far as Jökulsárlón Glacier Lagoon and Vatnajökull National Park where you'll visit an incredibly rare and natural blue ice cave.
+With this winter package, you'll relax in the Blue Lagoon Spa, visit the famous Golden Circle, and journey down to the South Coast as far as Jökulsárlón Glacier Lagoon and Vatnajökull National Park, where you'll visit an incredibly rare and natural blue ice cave.

 Don't hesitate.
 Reserve this all-in-one winter package now!
 Discover the stunning Icelandic landscape while the elusive Northern Lights dance in the sky above you.

 If your flight arrives early, you can stop in Reykjanes' barren lava field to soak in the Blue Lagoon before you reach the city.
 This azure geothermal spa stays warm all year round, and its natural silica mud does wonders for your skin!
 It's the perfect way to relax after your flight.

-If your flight arrives late, the Blue Lagoon trip will be arranged on a different day and instead, you can spend your evening soaking in the Nordic atmosphere in the northern-most capital in the world, Reykjavík.
+If your flight arrives late, the Blue Lagoon trip will be arranged on a different day, and instead, you can spend your first evening soaking in the Nordic atmosphere in the northern-most capital in the world, Reykjavík.

 In the evening, you will go on a complimentary Northern Lights tour.
 You can choose to board a bus heading to the wild Icelandic nature to spot the dancing auroras or jump aboard a boat and set sails from Reykjavík's Old Harbour in search of these green, pink and white lights.

 You will then spend your first night in Iceland at accommodation in Reykjavík.

-The park is neither located on the Eurasian tectonic plate, nor the North-American one, but in a rift valley between.
-As the continents drift apart, they tear up the landscape around, causing cracks and fissures in the region.
+Þingvellir National Park is neither located on the Eurasian tectonic plate nor the North-American one but in a rift valley between the two plates.
+As the continents drift apart, they tear up the landscape, causing cracks and fissures in the region.